Rockies GM supports Desmond's decision to skip '20 season - WHIZ News

 Desmond said he wants to help Sarasota Youth Baseball get back on track.

-Although Desmond’s decision is a big loss for Colorado, the Rockies on Tuesday agreed to a minor league deal with veteran Matt Kemp, who owns a .327 batting average with 21 home runs and 77 RBIs over 86 career games at Denver’s downtown ballpark.
+It’s a big loss for Colorado, who placed Desmond on the restricted list Tuesday and agreed to a minor league deal with Matt Kemp.
+The veteran slugger owns a .327 batting average with 21 home runs and 77 RBIs over 86 career games at Denver’s downtown ballpark.

 “Yeah, we’re well aware of the damage that he’s done against us,” Bridich said.